A Skin So Soft

 A Skin So Soft (Ta peau si lisse) is a 2017 documentary film, directed by Canadian director Denis Côté.
 A Canadian, French and Swiss coproduction, the film chronicles the daily monotonous routines of a select few men whose lives revolve around extreme bodybuilding.

 The film premiered at the Locarno International Film Festival in August 2017, and is slated to have its Canadian premiere at the 2017 Toronto International Film Festival.

 The movie was originally produced in French and some have noted that the title's translation to English has produced a linguistic chasm.
 The direct translation of the French title, Ta peau si lisse being "a skin so smooth", which upon initial examination flows more easily with the images that come to mind when one thinks of the over pumped and well-maintained muscles of the Canadian bodybuilders featured, than the delicate title A Skin So Soft.

 Summary

-Jean-François, Ronald, Alexis, Cédric, Benoit and Maxim are tenacious strongman of modern times.
-Coming from backgrounds as diverse as Strongman (strength athlete) to a longtime bodybuilder to a veteran, they all share one common and ultimate desire; to overcome the limitations of man.
-The movies capture the intimacy, precision and discipline required of these strongmen in their daily lives.
+Jean-François, Ronald, Alexis, Cédric, Benoit and Maxim are strongmen of modern times.
+They all share one common and ultimate desire: to overcome the limitations of man.
+The movie captures the discipline required of these strongmen in their daily lives.